James Campbell, 1st Baron Glenavy: Irish War of Independence

 Campbell was created a baronet in 1917, and the following year was appointed Lord Chancellor of Ireland.
 During the Irish War of Independence, his position was somewhat ambiguous.
 As head of the Irish judiciary, he was naturally expected by the British Government to do all in his power to uphold British rule; but as his later career showed he was not opposed to the existence of the Irish Free State and was quite willing to play a role in the new Government.
 This pragmatic attitude naturally infuriated the British administration, some of whom regarded it as a betrayal.
-Mark Sturgis, the Dublin Castle official whose diaries give a vivid picture of the last years of British rule, condemned Campbell bitterly as a coward who "does nothing and apparently thinks of nothing but the best way to show Sinn Féin that he is neutral and passive".
-Noted Irish historian R. B. McDowell has commented in relation to this and similar criticism from his successor as Lord Chancellor, Sir John Ross, that neither man intended to stay and live in Southern Ireland, Ross moving via London to his country house in county Tyrone (inherited from his father-in-law), Sturgis safely back to England.
+Mark Sturgis, the Dublin Castle official whose diaries give a vivid picture of these particular years of British rule, condemned Campbell bitterly as a coward who "does nothing and apparently thinks of nothing but the best way to show Sinn Féin that he is neutral and passive".
+Campbell's successor as Lord Chancellor, Sir John Ross, made similar criticism.
+Irish historian R. B. McDowell comments that neither Sturgis nor Ross intended to stay in Southern Ireland when their Castle appointments ended, respectively returning to England and relocating to County Tyrone via London.